SpringRole/sv-us-docs/source/index.html.md

                 ]
             },
             {
-                "QuestionId": 2,
+                "question_id": 2,
-                "Question": "Which of the following streets have you lived in?", "QuestionType": "StreetName",
+                "question": "Which of the following streets have you lived in?", "question_type": "StreetName",
-                "Options": [
+                "options": [
                     {
                         "id": 1,
                         "option": "LINCOYA BAY DR"